Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 Although it depends on the state you live in, most power companies oversee the tree care on the right-of-way where the power lines are (a part of a private property that allows various entities to enter without conferring ownership).

-No. Even though power companies are allowed to trim trees within your property that disrupts their service, they are still very careful when it comes to permission or making contact with the land or homeowner.
+No. Even though power companies are allowed to trim trees within your property that disrupt their service, they are still very careful when it comes to permission or making contact with the land or homeowner.

 A situation like this requires easement, and power companies have detailed easements that are a matter of public record.
 This allows them their right to enter private land and do their job with ease.